realworldocaml/book/book/first-class-modules/README.md

 val int_bumper : (module Bumpable) = <module>
 ```

+### Exposing types

-But you can't do much with `int_bumper`, since `int_bumper` is fully
+You can't do much with `int_bumper` because it's fully abstract, so we
-abstract, so that we can no longer recover the fact that the type in question
+can't take advantage of the fact that the type in question is `int`,
-is `int`.
+which makes it impossible to construct or really do anything with
+values of `Bumper.t`.

 ```ocaml env=main
 # let (module Bumper) = int_bumper in